-I have a fond passion for train travel and have taken a few of the grand train trips including the 8 day Maharaja’s Express across the Rajasthan or the 24h Blue Train across South Africa.
+I have a fond passion for train travel and have taken a few of the grand train trips including the 8 day Maharaja’s Express across the Rajasthan, the 24h Blue Train across South Africa, the Glacier Express in Switzerland and the Qinghai-Tibet Railway to Lhasa.
 Trains are great because they let you see the landscape and take in the local culture much better than planes.
 It is indeed slow travelling allowing you to make stop overs along the way and visit the main sights

 About the Trans-siberian

 The Trans-siberian is a network of rail tracks running from Moscow to Vladivostok in Far East Russia across 7 time zones and over 9,000 kilometers.
 The end-to-end line was inaugurated in 1916 by Tsar Nicholas II and took almost 30 years to complete.
 Initially, Lake Baikal was crossed by ferries which were able to transport locomotive and carriages across the 600km lake.
 But later on they were replaced by the circum-Baikal tracks although the ferries were kept longer as plan B in case of derailment or rocks falling on the tracks.